1st Cavalry Division Association Museum Foundation

 The Museum Foundation contracted with military artist James Dietz to paint a scene from Operation Iraqi Freedom II to commemorate the First Team’s participation.
 Prints of “Turning the Corner” from his original artwork, are available for purchase through the Crossed Sabers Souvenir Shop with profits from the sale of the print going to the 1st Cavalry Division Museum Foundation to support the goals and objectives of the Foundation.
 All prints are numbered and signed by the artist.

 The Museum Foundation sponsored the construction and emplacement of a Memorial to honor the Troopers of the Division who served in Operation Iraqi Freedom.
 Due to the generous donations of numerous individuals, businesses, and foundations the Memorial was constructed and dedicated on 4 April 2005.
 Initial estimates put the cost of the Memorial at $250,000 but the Museum Foundation raised in excess of $280,000 for this cause.
-A photo of the Memorial at the last rededication ceremony in 2010 is below.
+A photo of the Memorial at the last rededication ceremony in 2010 is above.